Dyrham Park: House

 The limestone building has slate and lead roofs above the attics.
 The two-storey west front, which was built in the 1690s, has three bays of each side of the central doorway, which has Doric columns, with smaller pavilions at the ends of the wings.
 One of the wings creates a covered passageway to the church of St Peter.
 The east front, which was added around 1704, has shallow projecting wings and a central door under a balustrade with an Italianate double staircase leading down to the lawns.
 A central pedestal is inscribed "virtute et veritate".
 Above it is an eagle statue, carved by John Harvey of Bath, representing the family crest of the Blathwayt family.

 The interior is sumptuously decorated with wood panelling and tiles of Delftware.
 The collection of artworks and artifacts includes furniture, china and pictures with a strong Dutch influence.
 The china includes a pair of tulip vases made in the 1680s.
 The state bed, with crimson and yellow velvet hangings, was made in Anglo-Dutch style around 1704.
-The entrance hall is hung with bird paintings by Melchior d'Hondecoeter and throughout the house are landscape and still lifes by Abraham Storck, Samuel Dirksz van Hoogstraten, David Teniers the Younger, Melchior d'Hondecoeter, and other Dutch Masters.
+The entrance hall is hung with bird paintings by Melchior d'Hondecoeter and throughout the house are landscape and still lifes by Abraham Storck, Samuel Dirksz van Hoogstraten, David Teniers the Younger, d'Hondecoeter, and other Dutch Masters.
 Hoogstratens "View of a Corridor" has been hung in a doorway as the artist originally intended.
 Blathwayt's travels are also represented by paintings by Spanish artists such as Bartolomé Esteban Murillo and a staircase made of walnut from his estates as auditor general of the Colony of Virginia.
 Many of these were brought to Dyrham by George William Blathwayt after he inherited the house in 1844.
 There are also artifacts from Blathwayt's journeys to other parts of the world, particularly Jamaica.